Defensive Coordinator / Defensive Line

 During his tenure at Tennessee State (1984-90), Orlando was running backs coach for the Tigers and was promoted to offensive coordinator in his final season.
 Orlando then spent two seasons at Winston-Salem State (1991-92).

-Campbell brings an impressive resume to the Hornets program that spans 15 years.
+Amp Campbell enters his third season at Alabama State in charge of the cornerbacks, bringing an impressive resume to the Hornets program that spans 15 years.

 He spent the three previous seasons (2013-15) as the cornerbacks coach at Kent State which followed three years at Western Michigan (2010-12).
 He coached both the secondary and corners at WMU.